-Roketfy claims to be your Virtual Listing Assistant (they say assistance on the site which must be a typo right?) by offering Artificial Intelligence (AI) driven functionality that:
+Roketfy claims to be your Virtual Listing Assistant by offering Artificial Intelligence (AI) driven functionality that:

 - Optimizes Listings

 - Checks reviews and pulls out key learnings to make your product and service better

 I was intrigued so I’ve put it to the test.

 This blog post contains affiliate links.
 I may receive a commission if you purchase a product or service through an affiliate link on this site.
 This does not cost you or impact your purchase in any way.

 In short, don’t bother.
 This tool comes up short and is overpriced (unless paying annually) and there are far better tools out there to help Etsy sellers boost views, visits, and sales on Etsy.

 Its AI Writer was underwhelming and you can achieve SEO-friendly product descriptions with free ChatGPT.